Could DOGE backfire on Republicans? Virginia election is a test case.

 Mr. Hurtt acknowledges, however, that his cohorts at the Arlington Democrats likely have more members who are federal employees.
 And he is probably correct.
 A 2021 study from the National Bureau of Economic Research found that Democrats make the plurality of all career civil servants, with a Democratic overrepresentation “in nearly every department.”
 Between 1997 and 2019, around 50% of federal employees were identified as Democratic, while the share of Republican federal employees decreased from 32% to 26%.

 This divide could help explain the dramatically different responses from local parties on the ground.
-Whereas the Fairfax County Democrats have been collecting stories from fired or fearful Virginias through their website, where a form on the homepage instructs locals to share personal stories about how they have been affected by “Musk’s mass firings,” their Republican counterparts are of the mind that the personnel cuts in Virginia could actually help Republicans.
+Whereas the Fairfax County Democrats have been collecting stories from fired or fearful Virginians through their website, where a form on the homepage instructs locals to share personal stories about how they have been affected by “Musk’s mass firings,” their Republican counterparts are of the mind that the personnel cuts in Virginia could actually help Republicans.

 “The cuts are certainly being felt in northern Virginia ... but I think many more people are having their eyes opened by the waste, fraud, and abuse that Elon Musk has uncovered,” says Katie Gorka, chair of the Fairfax County GOP.
 “So if anything, it’s going to help us.”